What is Family Counselling?

 You might be a parent who needs help with how a break-up might affect your family, or need help relating to your children or step-children.
 You might be a young person worried about your parents splitting up, or need a bit of help dealing with your parents.
 You might need help in your relationships with your brothers and sisters.

 If you’re having problems as a family whether as parents, grandparents, siblings or step children, Family Counselling can help the whole family to communicate better, and to understand and resolve differences.

 How much will it cost?

-The initial assessment process costs £75 per session, if ongoing counselling is agreed, each weekly session will cost £75.
+The initial assessment process costs £75 per session for an online session and £80 for a face-to-face session, if ongoing counselling is agreed, each weekly session will cost £75 (online) and £80 (face-to-face).
 Funding and bursary information is available on our how much do we charge page

 Some of the issues our clients bring include:

 I am feeling much more positive about our relationship in adopting a child and building a family together.